-Parameterization of snow thermal conductivity and density contribute to a warmer surface temperature in CABLE.
-In early winter, the snow has low thermal conductivity (0.2) preventing heat loss from the underlying soil.
-With time, both snow

-- 15 thermal conductivity and density increase (Fig. 10cand 10,d), allowing for more heat to be absorbed by the snow cover and the ground below.
+Parameterization of snow thermal conductivity and density contributes to a warmer surface temperature in CABLE.
+In early winter, the snow has low thermal conductivity (0.2), preventing heat loss from the underlying soil.
+With time, both snow thermal conductivity and density increase (Fig. 10c, d), allowing for more heat to be absorbed by the snow cover and the ground below.
 The differences in daily mean surface radiative temperatures between the offline simulations are shown in Fig. 10e.
-In early winter when the snow cover is shallow, the differences tend to be smaller and are related to snowfall/melting events but with time they increase, with maximum differences occurring as melting begins.
-Consistently, in the AACCESS1.1 .1 simulation variable thermal conductivity and density of snow contribute to warmer mean temperatures and in particular - 20 warmer minimum temperatures over the snow areas.
+In early winter when the snow cover is shallow, the differences tend to be smaller and are related to snowfall/snow melting events, but with time they increase, with maximum differences occurring as melting begins.
+Consistently, in the ACCESS1.1 simulation variable thermal conductivity and density of snow contribute to warmer mean temperatures and in particular warmer minimum temperatures over the snow areas.

-The warmer surface temperature in ACCESS1.1 occurs throughout the diurnal cycle, as can be seen for a location, Boreas(55.88° N, -98.48° E).
-We present Boreas, a needleleaf forest site dominated by snow and frozen soil processes in winter.
-Figure 11 shows the 20 year mean diurnal cycle for January temperature, fluxes, precipitation and cloud cover fractionin Boreas, Fig. 11.
-The Boreas flux station with needle leaf forest is an example of a site dominated by snow and frozen soil processes in winter.

-- 25 Both models underestimate the temperature in winter but ACCESS1.1 is warmer than ACCESS1.0 by approximately 2°C , see (Fig. 11f).
-Also, the maximum daily screen level temperature occurs an hour or more later in ACCESS1.1 and is closer to the observed.
-The latent heat is negligible; sensible heat flux is small and underestimated in both models due to underestimated net radiation , (Fig. 11dand 11e,e).
+The warmer surface temperature in ACCESS1.1 occurs throughout the diurnal cycle, as can be seen for Boreas, a needleleaf forest site dominated by snow and frozen soil processes in winter.
+Figure 11 shows the 20-year mean diurnal cycle for January temperature, fluxes, precipitation, and cloud cover fraction.
+Both models underestimate the temperature in winter, but ACCESS1.1 is warmer than ACCESS1.0 by approximately 2 °C (Fig. 11f).
+Also, the maximum daily screen level temperature occurs an hour or more later in AC-CESS1.1 and is closer to the observations.
+The latent heat is negligible; sensible heat flux is small and underestimated in both models due to underestimated net radiation (Fig. 11d, e).
 Precipitation is overestimated in both models.
-We did not have flux stations data for Siberia; however we investigated diurnal cycles at a number of grids between locations (58.6°N, 49.7°E) and (61.3°N, - 30 110.6° E).
-In all of the investigated grids Similar behaviour is also seen for grid-cells in Siberia, consistent with widespread warmer temperatures for ACCESS1.1 has slightly warmer temperatures consistent with the results shown in (Fig. 6aand 6e,c).
+Similar behaviour is also seen for grid cells in Siberia, consistent with widespread warmer temperatures for ACCESS1.1 (Fig. 6a, c).

-Parameterization of the cold climate processes in CABLE, which include liquid precipitation freezing within the snowpack, age dependant diurnally resolved snow albedo, prognostic snow density and variable snow thermal conductivity, resulted in warmer snow surface temperatures than compared to MOSES.
-ACCESS1.1 mean, maximum and minimum temperatures were

-35 warmer than in ACCESS1.0 (Fig. 4 and 6), with the largest difference of 1.74° C in the mean minimum temperature (Table 3).

-The Northern continental mean winter precipitation, evaporation, runoff and the heat fluxes were similar in both models while net radiation was only slightly larger in CABLE than is the case for MOSES.
+Parameterization of the cold climate processes in CABLE, which include liquid precipitation freezing within the snowpack, age-dependent diurnally resolved snow albedo, prognostic snow density, and variable snow thermal conductivity, resulted in warmer snow surface temperatures than compared to MOSES.
+ACCESS1.1 mean, maximum, and minimum temperatures were warmer than in ACCESS1.0 (Figs. 4 and 6), with the largest difference of 1.74 °C in the minimum temperature (Table 3).
+Northern continental mean winter precipitation, evaporation, runoff, and the heat fluxes were similar in both models, while net radiation was only slightly larger in CABLE than is the case for MOSES.